yueMaHello/LogsumModel/README.md

-# General Heatmap
+# Logsum Model
 This is a Nodejs web application using Arcgis Javascript API.
-It is a simple tool which can be modified to display any zone-to-zone matrix.
+It shows different logsum matrix in a gravity map format.
 ## Set Up
 1. Download this folder
 2. Browse to the root of the folder
-3. Open the terminal/cmd and go to the root of the App './generalHeatmap'.
+3. Open the terminal/cmd and go to the root of the App './logsumModel'.
 4. Type 'npm install'
 5. Type 'npm intall express --save'
 5. Type 'npm install http-errors --save'